 Can you imagine then, based on the previous sentence, a situation that only governments have this power to dictate a basic service such as healthcare or education for you?
 Scary thought and if you look at most developing countries, the evidence of this is overwhelmingly sad.

 But we are not here to talk about the governments as there would be several cases to point out and this is not a political platform.
 Case in point, the concept of centrally controlled system nevertheless is less efficient and prone to failure to disseminate the very items it sets out to provide.

 Decentralizing a system can improve efficiency because it gives options to get the best quality possible.
-It also removes power from one or a few providers (who by human nature can get greedy and sloppy) but shares it equally amongst other stakeholders – who stand to mutually benefit from the working system indirectly rather than just a monetary compensation or tax and deciding what to do with it alone.
+It also removes power from one or a few providers and shares it equally amongst other stakeholders.
+This way all will stand to mutually benefit from a working system indirectly rather than just the state collecting monetary compensation or tax and deciding what to do with it alone.